rsksmart/RSKIPs/IPs/RSKIP690.md

 ## Abstract

-A pegout today always ends at a legacy P2PKH address derived from the public key that signed the rsk transaction.
+Before RSKIP690 a pegout always ends at a legacy P2PKH address derived from the public key that signed the rsk transaction.
 The requester cannot ask for anything else.

 This RSKIP adds a Bridge method that takes the type of address to derive, and supports four of
 them: legacy (P2PKH), segwit compatible (P2SH-P2WPKH), native segwit (P2WPKH) and taproot (P2TR).